|

 Female - 475LB

-Habitat: The Gemsbok has adapted top many areas
+Habitat: The Gemsbok has adapted top many areas that

-the arid and semi-arid open grassland, scrub and light open woodland.
+semi-arid open grassland, scrub and light open woodland.
+It is very adapt

-It is very adapt for desert and semi-desert life with the ability to go
+for desert and semi-desert life with the ability to go for extended periods

-for extended periods without water.
-Occasionally they do penetrate
+without water.
+Occasionally they do penetrate deep into savanna woodlands

-deep into savanna woodlands searching for new feeding grounds in the more
+searching for new feeding grounds in the more open areas within them.

 Habits: Gemsbok form mixed herds typically consisting